Hmasood97/toDo/README.md

 # toDo
-toDo List made in python to work on python and gui
+toDo List made in python to practice python and python gui